 - If your dog guards their things, they might not interact with other dogs very well.

-Choosing the right Park for your dog
+Choose the right park for your dog

 There are certain types of dog parks that you should look for to make sure they’re the right fit for your dog.